vinhtocdo198/zoork/README.md

 ## Introduction

-ZOOrk: The Haunted Manor is a text-based game created for my Professional Software Development assignment, based on the original ZOOrk game and inspired by hidden object games that I have enjoyed playing since I was small.
+Zork: The Haunted Manor is a text-based game created for my Professional Software Development assignment, based on the original Zork game and inspired by hidden object games that I have enjoyed playing since I was small.
 Many thanks to my teacher, Dr. Richard Skarbez, for his guidance and support.

 ## How to Play